-Given the significantly higher counts of lymphocytes in all clusters from resister BAL samples, we then asked if the lymphocyte make-up differed between the two groups.
+Given the significantly higher counts of lymphocytes in all clusters from resister BAL samples (Figure 1E), we then asked if the lymphocyte make-up differed between the 2 groups.
 Hence, we analyzed the difference in the proportions of the resister and LTBI lymphocytes in the absence of the Mtb ex vivo challenge.
-There were no significant differences among cluster proportions of total lymphocytes between the two groups (Figure 4D) and no group differences in the ratio of CD4+ to CD8+ T cells (Supplemental Table 2).
+There were no significant differences among cluster proportions of total lymphocytes between the 2 groups (Figure 4D) and no group differences in the ratio of CD4+ to CD8+ T cells (Supplemental

+Table 2).
 While there was a large spread of lymphocyte cluster proportions in the LTBI group, this was a result of the small cell counts in those samples.

-We then asked if lymphocytosis resulted from the disproportionate contributions of specific lymphocyte clusters to overall BAL cell counts.
-We observed that while clusters were enriched in resister BAL relative to LTBI at different rates these differences did not explain overall lymphocytosis as all clusters were enriched in resister BAL (Supplemental Figure 5).
+We then asked whether lymphocytosis resulted from the disproportionate contributions of specific lymphocyte clusters to overall BAL cell counts.
+We observed that while clusters were enriched in resister BAL fluid relative to LTBI at different rates, these differences did not explain overall lymphocytosis, as all clusters were enriched in resister BAL fluid (Supplemental Figure 5).
 Hence, all lymphocyte subpopulations were contributing to the alveolar lymphocytosis in the resister group.

 We then compared the baseline transcriptomic profile of BAL lymphocytes from resister to LTBI BAL samples.
-The low T cell counts in LTBI BAL precluded the use of a comprehensive pseudobulk DE analysis at the level of the 19 lymphocyte clusters.
-Hence, we compared the transcript expressions of resister and LTBI cells for 6h non-infected lymphocytes at the single cell level.
-In this single cell driven analysis we focused on genes that are known to be linked to anti-mycobacterial host responses, T cell activation and cytotoxicity, and lymphocyte tissueretention (Figure 4E-F and Supplemental Figure 6).
-The key role of IFN- γ in the induction of M1 polarization of macrophages and the anti-mycobacterial immunity has been unambiguously established (29-31).
-In resisters, the clusters with the largest proportion of IFNG-positive cells were three subpopulations of CD8+ T cells: L.3 (GZMB^{high} CD8+ CTL) which presented a profile of intraepithelial lymphocytes (IEL-like cells), L.7 (PLIN2^{high} CD8+ T) and L.14 (FOS^{high} CD8+ T cell) (Figure 4E).
-Of these, the resister L.14 cluster displayed significantly higher levels of IFNG in a larger proportion of cells compared to the LTBI L.14 cluster (Figure 4E).
+The low T cell counts in LTBI BAL fluid precluded the use of a comprehensive pseudobulk DE analysis at the level of the 19 lymphocyte clusters.
+Hence, we compared the transcript expressions of resister and LTBI cells for 6-hour noninfected lymphocytes at the single-cell level.
+In this single-cell-driven analysis we focused on genes that are known to be linked to antimycobacterial host responses, T cell activation and cytotoxicity, and lymphocyte tissue retention (Figure 4, E and F, and Supplemental Figure 6).
+The key role of IFN- γ in the induction of M1 polarization of macrophages and the antimycobacterial immunity has been unambiguously established (31-33).
+In resisters, the clusters with the largest proportion of IFNG-positive cells were 3 subpopulations of CD8+ T cells: L.3 (GZMB^{hi}CD8+ CTL), which presented a profile of intraepithelial lymphocytes (intraepithelial lymphocyte-like (IEL-like) cells), L.7 (PLIN2hi CD8+ T), and L.14 (FOS^{hi} CD8+ T cell) (Figure 4E).
+Of these, the resister L.14 cluster displayed significantly higher levels of IFNG in a larger proportion of cells compared with the LTBI L.14 cluster (Figure 4E).
 In addition, despite the overall similar IFNG expression levels in the remaining clusters between resister and LTBI samples, the numbers of IFNG-positive cells per BAL sample were markedly higher in resisters as a direct result of lymphocytosis in the latter group (Figure 4E).
-These results suggested higher constitutive exposure of resister AM to secreted IFN- γ consistent with the M1like polarization transcriptomic profile of the resister AM (Figure 3C-D) and its association with the BAL lymphocyte proportion (Supplemental Figure 4).
+These results suggested higher constitutive exposure of resister AM to secreted IFN-y consistent with the M1-like polarization transcriptomic profile of the resister AM (Figure 3, C and D) and its association with the BAL lymphocyte proportion (Supplemental Figure 4).